SwetSagar/python-projects-100-days-of-code/README.md

-# Various Projects made in Python and Learnings.
+# Various Projects made in Python.
 This is a currently online private project.
 It would house projects from basic to advanced level made in Python.